mspass-team/mspass/docs/source/user_manual/importing_data.rst

 Like the receiver problem, obspy has two comparable functions for retrieving source metadata.

-#.  :py:meth:`get_events <obspy.clients.fdsn.client.Client.get_events>` is an obspy function that is very similar to the
+#.  :py:meth:`get_events <obspy.clients.fdsn.client.Client.get_events>`
-    receiver equivalent :code:`get_stations` noted above.
+    is an obspy function that is very similar to the receiver equivalent :code:`get_stations` noted above.
     Like the receiver equivalent it has search criteria to yield a set of source data based on some spatial, time, magnitude, and/or other criteria.
     In addition, like :code:`get_stations`, :code:`get_events` returns the result in a python data structure that in this case they call a :code:`Catalog`.
-    The :code:`Catalog` class is more or less an image of the FDSN standard for web service source data in XML format they call :code:`QuakeML`.
+    The :code:`Catalog` class is more or less an image of the FDSN standard for web service source data in XML format called :code:`QuakeML`.
     The biggest issue with this approach for many workflows is that it is too easy to create a collection of source data that is much larger than the number of events actually in the data set.